This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- Combine 2 tablespoons of water and cornstarch in a small dish and set aside.
+- Combine water and cornstarch in a small dish and set aside.

-- In a medium saucepan, bring water, sugar or honey, and peaches to a boil.
+- In a medium saucepan, bring peaches, sugar (or honey), and the liquid from the can to a boil.
 Stir occasionally.
 Reduce heat and simmer for about 10 minutes.

 - Add the water-starch mixture and stir to combine.
 Turn off heat, let it sit for 5 minutes to thicken.